-Females-One piece appropriately fitted bathing suit suitable for physical activity.
-Males-Appropriately fitted swim trunks/bathing suit suitable for physical activity.
-T-Shirts - after parental request and pre-approval, a swimmer may wear an appropriate t-shirt over a bathing suit that meets the dress code.
-Any modifications to the above swimming dress code must be approved by the PE supervisor or the principal.
+Appropriate Swimming Attire- Bathing suit suitable for physical activity.
+T-Shirts - a swimmer may wear an appropriate t-shirt over a bathing suit that meets the dress code.
 Goggles and bathing caps are optional and will not be supplied by the school.
 Long hair must be tied back.